dbcook/openrocket-database/README.md

 0.9.1.18 - Mar 2022
 * Updates
-   * estes_classic - add two user-reported tubes and a nose cone, all from Black Star Voyager
+   * estes_classic - add two user-reported tubes, a transition, and a nose cone, all from Black Star Voyager

 0.9.1.17 - Jan 2022
 * Fixes